Davide-Sabeddu/Portfolio/README.md

 Hello!
 Thanks for checking out my page!

 I'm Davide Sabeddu, **PhD student** at the University of Central Florida.
-I am a graduate research assistant at the Laboratory for Uncertainty Quantification and Inference [LUQI](https://luqigroup.github.io/), PI Prof. [Ali Siahkoohi](https://alisiahkoohi.github.io/).
+I am a graduate research assistant at the Laboratory for Uncertainty Quantification and Inference [LUQI](https://luqigroup.github.io/), advisor Prof. [Ali Siahkoohi](https://alisiahkoohi.github.io/).

 I was born in 1995 in Sardinia, Italy.
 I’m a critical thinker and problem-solver with a strong academic background in Physics and Neuroscience.
-Driven by a deep interest in applied science, my curiosity spans everything from data analysis to the hard problem of consciousness.
+Driven by a deep interest in applied science, my curiosity spans everything from data analysis to the hard problem of consciousness, from artificial intelligence to medical imaging.
 I approach every challenge with enthusiasm, focus and determination; I don’t stop until I’ve cracked it.

 I am drawn to teams that are focused on mentorship and collaboration, where I would be able to learn from senior staff members while contributing through the provision of new insights into current problems.
 What drives me most is the solution of interdisciplinary problems.
 I thrive in team settings with emotionally intelligent colleagues who understand that the most fruitful outcomes are the product of diverse minds working together toward the common goal of service.
 I am excited to explore the ways in which different fields inform and complement each other in solving issues that are in nature multilateral.